jbmorley/ISListViewAdapter/README.md

 Clients must provide a custom implementation of the `ISListViewAdapterDataSource` protocol which serves as the data model for `ISListViewAdapter`. `ISListViewAdapterDataSource` indexes items by opaque identifiers and `ISListViewAdapter` maintains a mapping between the index paths used by `UITableView` and `UICollectionView` and these identifiers.

-A simple (and rather dumb) implementation of this protocol that corresponds to the example given above might look as follows:
+A simple implementation of this protocol that corresponds to the example given above might look as follows.
+This simply exposes the contents on an `NSDictionary`:

 ```objc
 #import <ISListViewAdapter/ISListViewAdapter.h>